EmailCheckNow browser hijacker removal instructions

-ConvertPDFEasy, ProductManualsPro, WatchMyTVShows and MySearch Search are a some examples of other browser hijackers.
-They usually look ordinary and useful.
-Users are enticed into download/installation with a broad range of "handy" functionalities (e.g. quick access to emails, which is a supposed feature of EmailCheckNow).
-However, the promised functions rarely work and even if they do - then, not as advertised.
-In fact, this is true of practically all PUAs.
-Unwanted apps have but one goal - to generate revenue for the developers.
-Therefore, instead of delivering on any promises, PUAs modify browsers, force-open untrustworthy/malicious websites, run intrusive advertisement campaigns and collect private data.
+ConvertPDFEasy, ProductManualsPro, WatchMyTVShows and MySearch Search are some examples of other browser hijackers.
+They may seem normal and useful, and people are often enticed into download/installation with a broad range of "useful" functionalities (e.g. quick access to emails, which is a supposed feature of EmailCheckNow), however, the functions promised rarely work, but even if they do, it not as advertised.
+In fact, this is true of most PUAs.
+These unwanted apps have just one purpose: to generate revenue for the developers.
+Rather than delivering any real value, PUAs modify browsers, force-open untrusted/malicious websites, run intrusive advertisement campaigns and collect private data.

 How did EmailCheckNow install on my computer?

-Some PUAs (e.g. EmailCheckNow) have "official" download webpages.
-These apps are also proliferated via download/installation setups of other software.
+Some PUAs (including EmailCheckNow) have "official" download web pages.
+These apps are also proliferated via the download/installation set-ups of other software.
 "Bundling" is the term used to describe this deceptive marketing method of packing regular programs with unwanted or malicious additions.
-When downloading/installing: skimmed or ignored terms, skipped steps/sections, used pre-set options - increase the risk of unintentionally allowing bundled content into the system.
-Intrusive ads can infiltrate such applications into systems as well.
-Once clicked on, they can execute scripts to stealthily download/install PUAs.
+When downloading/installing, skimming or ignoring terms, skipping steps/sections, and using pre-set options increases the risk of unintentionally allowing bundled content onto the system.
+Intrusive ads can infiltrate these applications into systems as well.
+Once clicked, they can execute scripts to stealthily download/install PUAs.

-It is important to research software before download/installation and/or purchase.
+It is important to research all software before download/installation or purchase.
 All downloads must be done from official and verified sources.
-Unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - are deemed to be untrustworthy, due to commonly offering deceptive and/or bundled content.
+Unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders are untrusted, since they commonly offer deceptive and bundled content.
 Download/Installation processes must be approached with caution.
-Therefore, it is recommended to read terms, study all possible options, use the "Custom" or "Advanced" settings and opt-out from supplementary apps, tools, features, and so on.
-Intrusive adverts typically look legitimate, however they redirect to various questionable sites (e.g. gambling, pornography, adult-dating and others).
-In case of encounters with advertisements/redirects of this kind, users must inspect the system and immediately remove all suspect applications and/or browser extensions/plug-ins from it.
-If your computer is already infected with EmailCheckNow, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this browser hijacker.
+Read the terms, study all possible options, use the "Custom" or "Advanced" settings and opt-out of supplementary apps, tools, features, and so on.
+Intrusive ads typically seem legitimate, however, they can redirect to various dubious sites (e.g. gambling, pornography, adult-dating and others).
+If you encounter advertisements/redirects of this kind, inspect the system and immediately remove all suspect applications and browser extensions/plug-ins.
+If your computer is already infected with EmailCheckNow, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this browser hijacker.